ifnesi/cc_flink_terraform/README.md

  - Resources: All resources
 9. MongoDB Database named `confluent_flink_demo`
 10. Create MongoDB Atlas Sink connector named `confluent-mongodb-sink`
- - A new collection will be created to the MongoDB database named `confluent_demo.accomplished_female_readers`, see example of document below (from topic `demo-accomplished-females`)
+ - A new collection will be created to the MongoDB database named `confluent_flink_demo.accomplished_female_readers`, see example of document below (from topic `demo-accomplished-females`)
  ```
-_id: 63fcedd6f11f041d35ce6f88
+_id: 65326651fca84544107f3ffa
-PAGEID: "Page_83"
-REGIONID: "Region_1"
+userid: "User_8"
+regionid: "Region_80"
-GENDER: "FEMALE"
+gender: "FEMALE"
+viewtime: 2023-10-20T11:22:00.000+00:00
+sum_pageid: 527
  ```
 11. The Terraform code will also create Service Accounts, ACLs and API Keys